Seegras/seegras-steamwm/README.md

 * Set `_NET_WM_NAME` to the `WM_NAME` value to get better window titles.
 * Set fixed size hints for windows with a fixed layout.

 Fixes can be individually enabled or disabled - for details see the comments in the source file.

 This file compiles to a library that can be `LD_PRELOAD`ed into the Steam process.
-For your convenience it is also its own build and wrapper script.
+For your convenience there's also a wrapper-script supplied.

 Requires: `g++` with support for x86 targets, `Xlib` + headers

 Use:

-    $ chmod +x steamwm.cpp
+    $ make
+    $ export LD_PRELOAD="steamwm.so:${LD_PRELOAD}"
+    $ export LD_LIBRARY_PATH="lib32:lib64:${LD_LIBRARY_PATH}"
-    $ ./steamwm.cpp steam
+    $ steam

+Or copy around lib32 and lib64 to ~/lib and use the supplied steam.sh script:

+    $ make
+    $ make install
+    $ bin/steam.sh

 ## noframe.patch